The Human Microbiome

-The full collection of genes of all the microbes in a community.
-The human microbiome is a counterpart to the human genome.
-The human genome is the collection of all of our genes.
-The human microbiome is the collection of all of the genes in all of the microbes in and on our bodies.
+Some use “microbiome” to mean all the microbes in a community.
+We and others use it to mean the full collection of genes of all the microbes in a community.
+The human microbiome (all of our microbes’ genes) can be considered a counterpart to the human genome (all of our genes).
 The genes in our microbiome outnumber the genes in our genome by about 100 to 1.

 Microbes are everywhere: in the soil, in the water, and even in our bodies.
 That's right!
 Microbes cover every surface of our bodies, both inside and out.
 These microscopic life forms represent thousands of species, and they outnumber our own cells by about 10 to 1.

 Some scientists view our resident microbes as a newly discovered and largely unexplored organ, with many functions that are essential for life.
-Explore the pages below to learn more about the human microbiome.
+Explore to learn more about the human microbiome.

 A few microbes cause disease, but most do not.
 In fact, many are essential for good health.

 DNA-sequencing tools help us see the microbiome more clearly than we could before, giving us new respect for all it does for us.